Restaurant, Food & Beverage Management - BS

-In addition to classes, free elective credit can be applied to a number of options such as internship, study abroad or a directed work experience.
-Students are strongly encouraged to contact an advisor before scheduling free elective credits.
+# In addition to classes, free elective credit can be applied to a number of options such as Directed Experiential Education (DEE), Internship, Minor or Study Abroad.
+Students are strongly encouraged to contact an adviser before scheduling free elective credits.

 NOTE: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).